 Whether their target has been the European Communities or the EU that came into being in 1993 following the Maastricht Treaty, the cry has been the same throughout: the laws ‘imposed’ on us from Brussels lack democratic legitimacy.

 For a while, however, one half of the choir has been muted.
-Since 1988, when the European Commission president Jacques Delors – aided by Margaret Thatcher’s growing hostility to him – convinced the Trades Union Congress and the Labour Party to EU-turn, the defenders of democracy have been largely confined to the Tories, and the various ‘independence’ parties that have sprung up to their right.
-But now, following the humiliation of European socialism’s great red hope in Greece by the so-called troika – the Commission, the European Central Bank and the International Monetary Fund (IMF) – some on the left are looking at Brussels with renewed suspicion.
+Since 1988, when European Commission president Jacques Delors – aided by Margaret Thatcher’s growing hostility to him – convinced the Trades Union Congress and the Labour Party to EU-turn, the defenders of democracy have been largely confined to the Tories, and the various ‘independence’ parties that have sprung up to their right.
+But now, following the humiliation of European socialism’s great Greek red hope by the so-called troika – the Commission, the European Central Bank and the International Monetary Fund (IMF) – some on the left are looking at Brussels with renewed suspicion.

 Little more than a year ago Owen Jones, at the Guardian, sank to calling Angela Merkel ‘the most monstrous European leader of this generation’.
 For what reason?
 Because the German chancellor had ‘demanded that Alexis Tsipras, the new Greek prime minister, ignore his democratic mandate and stick to foreign-imposed austerity measures.’
 (Note the imposition.)
 Six months later, Jones was warning that

 even outside the eurozone, our [Britain’s] democracy is threatened.
 The Transatlantic Trade Investment Partnership (TTIP), typically negotiated by the EU in secret with corporate interests, threatens a race to the-bottom in environmental and other standards.
 Even more ominously, it would give large corporations the ability to sue elected governments to try to stop them introducing policies that supposedly hit their profit margins, whatever their democratic mandate.